CommunityToolkit/Labs-Windows/components/SizerBase/samples/PropertySizer.md

 # PropertySizer

-The PropertySizer is a control which can be used to manipulate the value of another <c>double</c> based property.
-For instance manipulating the <c>OpenPaneLength</c> of a <c>NavigationView</c> control.
-If you are using a <see cref="Grid"/>, use <see cref="GridSplitter"/> instead.
+The PropertySizer is a control which can be used to manipulate the value of another double based property.
+For instance manipulating the `OpenPaneLength` of a `NavigationView` control.
+If you are using a `Grid`, use `GridSplitter` instead.

 # Examples

-The main use-case is for PropertySizer to allow you to manipulate the `OpenPaneLength` property of a `NavigationView` control to create a user customizable size shelf.
-This is handy when using NavigationView with a tree of items that represents some project or folder structure for your application.
+The main use-case is for `PropertySizer` to allow you to manipulate the `OpenPaneLength` property of a `NavigationView` control to create a user customizable size shelf.
+This is handy when using `NavigationView` with a tree of items that represents some project or folder structure for your application.

-Both GridSplitter and ContentSizer are insufficient as they would force the NavigationView to a specific size and not allow it to remember its size when it expands or collapses.
+Both `GridSplitter` and `ContentSizer` are insufficient as they would force the `NavigationView` to a specific size and not allow it to remember its size when it expands or collapses.

 > [!SAMPLE PropertySizerNavigationViewPage]